 Within one year, a Scottsdale, Arizona-based international call center has attracted 14,000 potential employees.
 As part of the online application, each individual completed the PDP survey, providing the Job Model Applicant Report for Job Model matching.

 This outsource call center is a large, multi-site organization.
 Its employees provide sales, customer service, and technical support to the customers of numerous Fortune 500 telecommunications companies.
-During the past year, the company experienced phenomenal growth, adding 4 new sites and increasing the number of employees from 1200 to 2100.
+During the past year, the company experienced phenomenal growth, adding 4 new sites and increasing the number of employees from 1,200 to 2,100.
 As success brought in new clients with different objectives, the established recruiting process was no longer optimal.
 The recruiting staff could not keep up with the demand for skilled employees.
-The hiring process took too long.
-New hires did not have the right strengths, and turnover was too high.
-Supervisors were discouraged by the lack of quality of candidates presented for initial interviews, and resisted the frequent interruptions required to conduct interviews.
+The screening and hiring process took too long, new hires did not have the right strengths, and turnover was too high.
+Supervisors were discouraged by the lack of quality of candidates presented for initial interviews and resisted the frequent interruptions required to conduct interviews.

-The company took a two-prong approach to the challenge.
+The company took a two-pronged approach to the challenge.
 With the assistance of the PDP Representative, the company developed job models to describe the ideal candidate for each of their project types (e.g. Customer Service, Inbound Sales, Technical Support).
-Top performing employees completed individual surveys, and veteran supervisors completed JDA’s to develop a comprehensive job model.
+Top performing employees completed individual surveys, and veteran supervisors completed Job Dynamics Analysis (JDA) Surveys to develop a comprehensive job model.
 These job models were then tested against current employees who were known to be top performers as well as lower-performing employees.
 In a blind test, the PDP Representative was able to identify the lower-performing employees from the job match score, validating the job models.